Clayton Mortensen: Boston Red Sox

 On January 21, 2012 Mortensen was traded to the Boston Red Sox for Marco Scutaro.

 Mortensen made his Red Sox debut on May 2, 2012 throwing three innings and giving up just one hit.
 On July 7, Mortensen was called up to the majors to be the 26th man for the Red Sox and Yankees double-header.
 Mortenson was recalled on August 8, when Vincente Padilla was placed on the disabled list.

 Mortensen was designated for assignment by the Red Sox on June 29, 2013.
 After clearing waivers, Mortensen was assigned outright to the Pawtucket Red Sox on July 3.

 Kansas City Royals

 On August 27, 2013, the Red Sox traded Mortensen to the Kansas City Royals for Quintin Berry.
+Mortensen made one start in Triple-A before the season concluded.
+In 2014, Mortensen made 16 appearances (15 starts) for the Triple-A Omaha Storm Chasers, posting a 5-4 record and 4.74 ERA with 62 strikeouts in 76 innings pitched.

+In 2015, Mortensen returned to Omaha, pitching in 24 games (starting 17) and logging a 7-9 record and 5.40 ERA with 81 strikeouts in 106 2/3 innings of work.
+He elected free agency following the season on November 6, 2015.

+Mortensen saw game time for Omaha for the fourth straight season in 2016, appearing in 32 games and pitching to a 3-5 record and 5.65 ERA with 70 strikeouts in 63 2/3 innings pitched.
+He elected free agency following the season on November 7, 2016.

 Miami Marlins

-Mortensen signed a minor league contract with the Miami Marlins on April 4, 2017, and was assigned to the Triple-A New Orleans Baby Cakes.
-He elected free agency on November 6, 2017.
+On April 4, 2017, Mortensen signed a minor league contract with the Miami Marlins, and was assigned to the Triple-A New Orleans Baby Cakes.
+In 41 appearances split between New Orleans and the Double–A Jacksonville Jumbo Shrimp, he worked to a combined 6–1 record and 5.47 ERA with 61 strikeouts and 7 saves in 51.0 innings of work.
+He elected free agency following the season on November 6.

-Kansas City Royals
+Kansas City Royals (second stint)

 On January 20, 2018, Mortensen signed a minor league deal with the Kansas City Royals.
 Mortensen did not throw a pitch in 2018.
 He elected free agency on November 2, 2018.

 Coaching career

+Kansas City Royals

 Mortensen retired after the 2018 season and was named as the Pitching Coach for the Idaho Falls Chukars for the 2019 season.

+Chicago Cubs

 He was named the Myrtle Beach Pelicans pitching coach for the 2021 season.
+He was named pitching coach for the South Bend Cubs the Chicago Cubs High-A affiliate for the 2023 season.

+Mortensen kept the role of pitching coach in 2024, shifting to the rookie–level Arizona Complex League Cubs.

+Kansas City Royals (second stint)

+On January 17, 2025, the Kansas City Royals hired Mortensen to serve as the assistant pitching coach for their High-A affiliate, the Quad Cities River Bandits.